bjdixon/javascript-style-guide/README.md

 * Never use one line if/else/for/white/try/function statements
 * Always use braces with if/else/for/white/try statements
 * Use whitespace to promote readability
-* Use single quotes except for JSON
+* Always use single quotes except for JSON
-* Maximum of 100 characters per line
+* Never exceed a maximum of 100 characters per line
 * Use slashes for comments, including multiline comments

 ## Variables